 Primary Symptoms:

-- PCOS: Irregular periods, acne, excess hair growth, weight gain
+- PMOS: Irregular periods, acne, excess hair growth, weight gain

 - Endometriosis: Severe pelvic pain, painful periods, pain during intercourse